Pinyo Inpinit

-Pinyo Inpinit (Thai: ภิญโญ อินพินิจ, born July 1, 1993) is a Thai professional footballer who plays for Rajpracha in the Thai League 2.
+Pinyo Inpinit (Thai: ภิญโญ อินพินิจ, born July 1, 1993) is a Thai professional footballer for Thai League 3 club Dome.

 International career

 Pinyo Inpinit playing with Thailand national under-20 football team, he played latest in 2012 AFC U-19 Championship qualification.
 He debuted for the first team as a substitute against China in 2013.
 He represented Thailand U23 in the 2014 Asian Games.
 Pinyo is also part of Thailand's pre-squad in the 2014 AFF Championship.

 He won the 2015 Southeast Asian Games with Thailand U23.

 Thailand Selected Team

 Pinyo was part of Thailand Selected Team which competed in the 2013 Merdeka Tournament.